poetmountain/Destinations/Guides/UserGuide.md

 * The `assistantType` property allows you to define an assistant which provides additional configuration when the Destination is being presented.
 In most cases you can just use the `.basic` assistant which Destinations implements internally.
 However, if you need to pass content from an interface or are using custom UI that needs special handling then you'll need to use the `.custom(assistant: any InterfaceActionConfiguring)` type and provide your own assisant.

 For Interactors, use `InteractorConfiguration` objects to define actions which can be requested from UI interactions.
 * The `interactorType` property defines the type of Interactor to request an action from.
 This is an enum type of your choosing and can be scoped to a particular Destination.
-In other words, each Destination can have its own set of interactor types, and the association between a specific Interactor and an interactor type is made when calling the `setupInteractor(interactor: type:)` method on a Destination.
+In other words, each Destination can have its own set of interactor types, and the association between a specific Interactor and an interactor type is made when calling the `assignInteractor(interactor: type:)` method on a Destination.
 * The `actionType` property defines the specific action of the interactor to be requested, represented by an enum type of your choosing and is scoped to individual Interactors.

 These `DestinationPresentation`s and `InteractorConfiguration`s are then supplied to their associated Destination providers – Destinations that should be presented and Interactor actions that should be requested from user interactions tied to a specific Destination: